skmpf/seedbox/README.md

 ### PlexTraktSync (optional)

 A service that synchronizes your Plex watch history with Trakt.tv, helping you keep track of what you've watched across different platforms.
 [More information](https://github.com/linuxserver-labs/docker-plextraktsync)

+### Navidrome (optional)

+A self-hosted music server that allows you to stream your music collection from anywhere, with a lightweight and efficient design.
+[More information](https://github.com/navidrome/navidrome/)

 ### qBittorrent